DeborahK/Angular-ReactiveForms/README.md

 # Angular Reactive Forms
-Materials for my Pluralsight course: Angular Reactive Forms: https://app.pluralsight.com/library/courses/angular-2-reactive-forms.
+Materials for my Pluralsight course: ["Angular Reactive Forms"](https://app.pluralsight.com/library/courses/angular-2-reactive-forms).

 Demo-Start: The starter files.
 Use this to code along with the course.